kyagrd/ihaskell-picalc/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kyagrd/ihaskell-picalc/master?urlpath=lab)
 [![NBviewer](./nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/kyagrd/ihaskell-picalc/tree/master/)

-Should have access to a system where you can run Docker images.
+The quickest way to try our system is clicking the Binder button above, which runs the Docker image of our repository on the cloud.

+For better performance, you can also run the Docker image on your machine locally if you can run Docker in your machine.

 FYI, on Debian or Ubuntu, you can use the following command to install and activate docker
 ```bash